GailGithub/GAIL_Dev/GAIL_Matlab/README.txt

 Zhang and Xuan Zhou, Department of Applied Mathematics, Illinois Institute of Technology (IIT) and  Xin Tong, Department of Mathematics, Statistics, and Computer Science, University of Illinois at Chicago.
-We thank the contributions of Xincheng Sheng, and the class of Math 573 Reliable Mathematical Software, Fall 2013.
+We thank the contributions of Xincheng Sheng, and the IIT class of Math 573 Reliable Mathematical Software, Fall 2013.